pradneshhhh/Zombie-Hop/README.md

 The ultimate goal of making this game is to automating it with genetic algorithm 😍 where our Zombie will learn to jump over cactuses and eventually win the game

+To start the game, please press the right arrow key 👍

 ![alt text](https://raw.githubusercontent.com/pradneshhhh/Zombie-Hop/master/zombie%20hop.JPG)